 Making Your Decision

-The QR code generator market has matured significantly, and most established platforms handle the basics well.
+Most established platforms handle the basics well.
 The differentiators are in the details: how intuitive is the interface?
 How generous are the plan limits?
 How responsive is support when something goes wrong?

 Before committing, take advantage of free trials to test the features that matter most to your workflow.
 Create a few codes, customize them, check the analytics interface, and if you’re technical, make some API calls to evaluate the developer experience.